Landmark Designation Planning

 An NHCL designation ceremony is news.
 Why?
 Because a historic site is part of the community in which it is located.
 Members of the public, media and elected officials may take notice.
 Business and community leaders may as well.

-The ACS Office of Public Affairs will help plan and implement a successful outreach effort.
+ACS staff will help plan and implement a successful outreach effort.
 The NHCL Program Manager will collaborate with the Organizing Committee and host institution in the development of a public outreach plan for the designation ceremony.
-The ACS Office of Public Affairs may help with the following outreach activities:
+Examples include:

 The nominator and host organization are expected to recognize the Landmark on its webpage in an appropriate and accessible location and provide a link to the ACS webpage that details the achievement.